fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

   works) do not exist.
   For example, a text generator prompted about "Female scientists of the 1800s" might not produce a result.
-  When asked about historical sites near St. Louis, MIssouri, a search engine might fail to mention `Cahokia <https://en.wikipedia.org/wiki/Cahokia>`_.
+  When asked about historical sites near St. Louis, Missouri, a search engine might fail to mention `Cahokia <https://en.wikipedia.org/wiki/Cahokia>`_.
-  A similar query about southern Africa might fail to mention `Great Zimbabwe <https://en.wikipedia.org/wiki/Great_Zimbabwe>`_, instead concentrating on colonial era sites.
+  A similar query about southern Africa might overlook `Great Zimbabwe <https://en.wikipedia.org/wiki/Great_Zimbabwe>`_, instead concentrating on colonial era sites.
   More subtly, a short biography of Alan Turing might not mention his